 It's worth noting that apps update regularly on Android.
-That's not necessarily because there's something wrong, but because there's constant changes to bring in refinements, optimisations or new features.
+That's not necessarily because there's something wrong, but because there are constant changes to bring in refinements, optimisations or new features.

 However, you'll want to make sure you're only updating those apps when connected to Wi-Fi.
-In Google Play, head to settings and you'll find the option to control how your apps get updates.
+In Play Store, head to settings and you'll find the option to control how your apps get updates.

 You're also free to install apps that aren't on Google Play.
-This may include beta software, or apps that aren't available in your region for whatever reason.
+This may include beta software direct from developers, or something like Amazon Underground.
 If you want to do this, you'll have to enable that option.
 Go to settings > security and you'll find the option to enable apps from "unknown sources".
 Be warned, however, that you may expose your device to risks if you choose to do so.

 Which is the best Android browser?

 There are lots of browsers available for Android, with each offering a range of different options.
-The stock browser is slowly moving towards Chrome, which isn't surpising because it's Google's own browser.
+The stock browser is Chrome and that's the best Android browser.

-However, when you're looking at a new device, you might find that you have another browser, either the stock Android browser or one that has been tinkered with by the device manufacturer.
-More often than not, you can ignore both and go straight for Chrome.
+However, when you're looking at a new device, you might find that you have another browser, likely one that has been tinkered with by the device manufacturer.
+More often than not, you can ignore it and go straight for Chrome.